complyue/edh-early-history/Tour/Readme.md

 ```

 If you would like comprehension be aligned with traditional semantics that only
-create fresh ones, you can do this:
+fresh ones are created, you can do this:

 ```bash
 Đ: import * 'batteries/SeparateConcatAndComprehOp'